 Academic Honors and Awards

 Transfer students may earn course academic honors, called the CALI Award; are eligible for graduation awards; and are eligible for Latin Honors.
-To be eligible for Order of the Coif, a student must earn 75% of their graduation requirements by graded William & Mary course work.
+To be eligible for Order of the Coif, a student must earn 75 percent of their graduation requirements by graded William & Mary course work.
 Therefore, transfer students cannot be eligible for this academic award.